 Callide Power Station apprentice

-Queensland Energy Class Action
+Queensland Electricity Class Action

 CS Energy is defending a class action filed by a law firm and backed by litigation funders, which relates to historical electricity prices.
 We reject the claims being made and are strongly defending this class action.